soilwise-he/SoilWise-documentation/tech/docs/technical_components/mapserver.md

 ## Technology

 A [docker image for mapserver](https://github.com/camptocamp/docker-mapserver){target=_blank} is maintained by Camp2Camp.
-The important aspect here is that the image uses a minimal build of GDAL, which defines the source formats consumable by the MapServer.
+The important aspect here is that the image uses a minimal build of GDAL, which defines the source formats consumable by the MapServer (in line with section [Transformation and Harmonistation Components](transformation.md).
 If formats such as Geoparquet or Geozarr are relevant, building a tailored image is relevant.

 The **configuration** of the MapServer is managed via a config file.
 The config files reference metadata, data and styling rules.
 Various tools exist to create MapServer config files:

-- [geocat bridge](https://www.geocat.net/docs/bridge/qgis/latest/){target=_blank} is a QGis plugin to create mapfiles from QGis projects
+- [geocat bridge](https://www.geocat.net/docs/bridge/qgis/latest/){target=_blank} is a QGIS plugin to create mapfiles from QGis projects
 - [Mappyfile](https://github.com/geographika/mappyfile){target=_blank} is a python library to generate mapfiles by code
 - [mapserver studio](https://mapserverstudio.net/){target=_blank} a saas solution to edit mapfiles
 - [mapscript](https://www.mapserver.org/mapscript/){target=_blank} is a python library to interact with the MapServer binary